Southern Malawi Travel: A Tea Country Host's Rainy-Day Route

 For tea estates specifically, rain is actually the engine.
 The Thyolo and Mulanje plantations exist because the highlands trap moisture coming off the Mozambique Channel.
 When it rains here, you are watching the system that made the landscape possible.
 That reframe alone tends to settle nervous guests.

 Start late.
 This is the part of Southern Malawi travel that rushed itineraries get wrong.
 On a rainy morning, the best move is to drink your coffee on a covered verandah, watch the mist roll between the tea rows, and let the first weather pass.
-Our verandah at The Thyolo House faces directly into the Conforzi plantation, and I have lost count of the mornings I have spent there with guests, doing absolutely nothing productive.
+A covered verandah, a slow coffee, and a clear view of the weather are often better than rushing into the road too early.

 A Note on Timing